Meneabe/meneabe.github.io/sample_page.md

 ```

 ### 3. Support the selection of appropriate statistical tools and techniques
 Based on the hypothesis and assumptions, I selected linear regression as the statistical tool and technique which will be used to assess whether sales of 2Market products is driven by social media advertising.
-The predicted variable is sales and the predictor variable is social media that is Facebook, Instagram and Twitter.
+The dependent variable is sales and the predictor variable is social media i.e. Facebook, Instagram and Twitter.

 A simple linear regression model is given as below:

 <img src="images/IMG_8459.jpeg"/>

-Y is the predicted variable.
+Y is the dependent variable.
 For this analyses Y is sales.

 X is predictor variable.
 For this analyses X is Facebook, Instagram and Twitter.